MLHale/eyestream/README.md

 * wait for the socket to close, at which point the loop terminates, the logger shuts down, and the gazepoint controller is killed.

 ## License
-Eyestream: Gazepoint Websockets converts eye tracker data collected from a Gazepoint GP3 to simple JSON and then sends collected events to an experimentation platform, such as the Cybertrust phishing research platform, using websockets.
+Eyestream: Converts and serializes eye tracker data collected from a Gazepoint GP3 into a simple JSON format before streaming it to an application of choice at frequencies of up to 150hz.
+Eyestreams works for a variety of real-time eye tracker needs such as eye-driven UI, experimentation platforms, or medical apps.

 Copyright (C) 2017 Dr. Matthew L. Hale, unless otherwise indicated.